luyadev/luya/docs/guide/concept-hooks.md

 ## Using Array Output

-Sometimes its more convenient to iterate elements instead of concant the output.
+Sometimes it ´s more convenient to iterate elements instead of concant the output.
 This can be helpfull when working with list output:

 ```php
 Hook::on('fooBarArray', function($hook) {